fourmolu/fourmolu/README.md

 * CPP support is experimental.
 CPP is virtually impossible to handle correctly, so we process them as a sort of unchangeable snippets.
 This works only in simple cases when CPP conditionals surround top-level declarations.
-See the [CPP][design-cpp] section in the design notes for a discussion of the dangers.
+See the [CPP](https://github.com/tweag/ormolu/blob/master/DESIGN.md#cpp) section in the design notes for a discussion of the dangers.
 * Input modules should be parsable by Haddock, which is a bit stricter criterion than just being valid Haskell modules.